dagtann/reproducibleResearch/md/draft.md

 coding decisions and data processing.
 The following paragraphs will specifically focus on these challenges.

-\textbf{Part I:}

-{--As can be seen in the workflow diagram, t--}
 The first decision to be made is whether a new observation needs to be added to the dataset.
 For that purpose we identify all upcoming elections and government formations within our country sample of 70(???) countries in the world.
-Once a new data entry is necessary, adequate sources have to be identified by the coder in order to ensure the correct documentation of party histories, election results and/or government events.
+Once a new data entry is necessary, sources have to be identified by the coder that contain information on party histories, election results and/or government events.

 Evaluating the quality of the source is essential for us since only those election and government documents that